teamroboboogie/x-optimizely-cli/README.md

 <br>

 #### Pull all pages for a project
-Pulls all pages for a project into a single json file.
+Pulls all pages for a project into a single json file with the option for metrics attached to those pages.
 This is mostly for reference.
 ```
 xoptcli pull-pages [options] <file>
 ```